department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/corpus-christi-in-person/research-report.md

 # Hypotheses and Conclusions

-1. Veterans who use pre-check-in are able to complete the required steps.
+- Veterans who use pre-check-in are able to complete the required steps.
+  - UNKNOWN: We weren't able to talk to any Veterans who completed pre-check-in during this trip.
-2. Veterans who complete pre-check-in realize that they’re still required to use check-in on the day of their appointment.
+- Veterans who complete pre-check-in realize that they’re still required to use check-in on the day of their appointment.
+  - LIKELY FALSE: 13 staff members mentioned that Veterans don’t know the difference between pre-check-in and day of the appointment check-in.
+Most often Veterans assume that they are completely checked in, because they completed pre-check-in.
-3. Completing the pre-check-in experience makes day-of check-in easier for Veterans since contact information, emergency contact information and next of kin information has been reviewed.
+- Completing the pre-check-in experience makes day-of check-in easier for Veterans since contact information, emergency contact information and next of kin information has been reviewed.
-4. When presented with an opportunity to check in via Spanish, Veterans may choose to check in using their preferred language.
+5. When presented with an opportunity to check in via Spanish, Veterans may choose to check in using their preferred language.
-5. Check-in was easy to understand and used plain language for Spanish speakers.
+6. Check-in was easy to understand and used plain language for Spanish speakers.
-6. MSAs will have limited interaction with Veterans during check-in since Veterans are able to check-in on their smartphone.
+7. MSAs will have limited interaction with Veterans during check-in since Veterans are able to check-in on their smartphone.
-7. MSAs will check Veterans in with VSE that don’t have a smartphone or have difficulty using their smartphone.
+8. MSAs will check Veterans in with VSE that don’t have a smartphone or have difficulty using their smartphone.
-8. MSAs will have shorter lines of Veterans waiting to be checked in.
+9. MSAs will have shorter lines of Veterans waiting to be checked in.
-9. MSAs are comfortable with troubleshooting error messages with Veterans and know how to clear appropriate review flags in VSE.
+10. MSAs are comfortable with troubleshooting error messages with Veterans and know how to clear appropriate review flags in VSE.
-10. Veterans will indicate that check-in does not affect their care experience.
+11. Veterans will indicate that check-in does not affect their care experience.
-11. Veterans are able to use the check-in poster without friction.
+12. Veterans are able to use the check-in poster without friction.
-12. Veterans refer to the process as “check in” or “mobile check in.”
+13. Veterans refer to the process as “check in” or “mobile check in.”
-13. Veterans are called for their appointment once check-in is complete.
+14. Veterans are called for their appointment once check-in is complete.
-14. Veterans will indicate that the workflow in the travel reimbursement prototypes are optimal and that no required steps are missing.
+15. Veterans will indicate that the workflow in the travel reimbursement prototypes are optimal and that no required steps are missing.

 # Key Findings
 ## Insights into Usage Numbers